Incremental Computing

 - Latency: Second-level

-- Applicable: Scenarios requiring extremely high freshness, such as risk control and real-time monitoring
+- Best for: Scenarios that require very high freshness, such as risk control and real-time monitoring

 - Note: Higher compute overhead; query complexity should not be too high